BawdyAnarchist/quBSD/Future_Development.md

+Jail starts are delayed for some reason.
+Need to see why.

+Probably need to add an fstab.local, just for generalization purposes if th

 Fix isc-dhcpd.
 It has to be restarted every time to force it to "see" a new request.
 I think maybe that has to be part of the connection procedure, and right now, it's not.

 Change /rw to /overlay.
 Get rid of the qubesisms.
 Not just do be different, but coz they genuinely didnt use the most ideal terminology